 The PDFO conducts a half-day Orientation for postdoctoral fellows.
-Orientation covers a range of important information and advice geared to help you and your families obtain the most from your PDF experience at UBC, and features presentations from units on campus including the VP Research + Innovation, Faculty Relations, and Human Resources.
+Orientation covers a range of important information and advice geared to help you and your families obtain the most from your PDF experience at UBC, and features presentations from units on campus including the VP Research + Innovation and Central Human Resources.
 Also, this will be an opportunity to get connected and to meet other PDFs from many different Faculties.
 For the date of the next Orientation for Postdoctoral Fellows, visit the PDFO website.

 Faculty Staff Housing & Relocation Services at UBC can assist with the orientation to Vancouver and to campus life.
 The supervising faculty member, Department Head and Dean are responsible for orienting PDFs to the Department and Faculty.
-Departmental or faculty administrators prepare written materials about services, procedures and standards in the department and faculty, and useful contacts at UBC.
-The supervising faculty member is responsible for orientation to the worksite, and for providing information about performance expectations, standards for hours of work, safety procedures and ethical/scholarly integrity issues.
+The supervising faculty member is responsible for providing information about performance expectations, standards for hours of work, safety procedures and ethical/scholarly integrity issues.
 PDFs are generally regarded as individuals in training for advanced research and are treated accordingly in such matters as departmental communications, social interaction and consultation about matters affecting them.